so5/ansible-role-pbspro/README.md

 pbspro_version: "v19.1.1"
 pbspro_prebuild: False
 pbspro_server: True
+pbspro_server_hostname: "192.168.0.1"
 ```

+pbspro\_server\_hostname is not defined by default. you have to pass this value to the role, otherwise
+child node can not communicate with pbs pro server!

 please note, this role is tested only with lates version (v19.1.1 for now)